ITfoxtec/FoxIDs/docs/reverse-proxy.md

 # Reverse proxy
 It is recommended to place FoxIDs behind a reverse proxy.
-FoxIDs service support domain rewrite where FoxIDs Control require to be called on the same domain as exposed on the reverse proxy.
+FoxIDs service support [custom domain](custom-domain.md) rewrite (not [custom primary domain](deployment.md#custom-primary-domains)).
+FoxIDs Control only support custom primary domain and require to be called on the same domain as exposed on the reverse proxy.

 ## Restrict the access
 Both FoxIDs service and FoxIDs Control sites can restrict access based on the `X-FoxIDs-Secret` HTTP header.